Difference Between Forward Charge and Reverse Charge in GST

 Nature of Rule Tax recovery and adjustment Registration verification

-Primary Objective Correct wrong tax payment Prevent fake GST registrations
+Primary Objective Correct the wrong tax payment Prevent fake GST registrations

 Applicable Stage Post-transaction At or after registration